Healthy Homes Assessment Ōtāne

 Home Assessments Ōtāne for Rental Properties

-The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can have a significant impact for landlords and property managers.
-For professional guidance, contact us today to schedule your rental property house assessment.
+The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling could be significant for property managers and landlords.
+For professional guidance, contact us today and book your rental properties home evaluation.

 home assessments for rental properties